 The tactile sensors we integrated (see figure 2.1) to our system are an evolution of our previous version, commercialized (patented) by Kinova Inc., and Robotiq Inc. The sensor we used was developed in our laboratory, at École de technologie supérieure (ÉTS).
 The sensor can measure both static (pressure images) and dynamic variations in pressure over time, although only the first type of information is used in this work.
 The sensor acquires both static and dynamic data at the same time and location since the sensor uses two independent acquisition channels.
-The device relies on capacitive sensing to acquire both types of data, with pressure data acquired at a rate of 25 Hz with a resolution of $4 \times 7$ taxels.
+The device relies on capacitive sensing to acquire both types of data, with pressure data acquired at a rate of 25 Hz with a resolution of 4×7 taxels.
 The sensor has a wide measurement range and relatively high sensitivity because of its micro-structured polyurethane dielectric.
 The dielectric was built using a direct laser-etching technique, unlike the moulded dielectric in our laboratory's earlier version of the sensor by Duchaine and Rana (2014).
 The sensor can withstand up to 400 kPa.
-In comparison, Dargahi and Najarian (2004) show that a typical human grasp is between 10-100 kPa.